 The heart of SfPI is collaboration with organizations that fund and support science.
 In order to support and encourage more progress in this agenda, J-PAL is working in collaboration with the Institute for Progress (IFP), a nonpartisan think tank in Washington DC with an aligned mission and vision.
 Together with the Federation of American Scientists, IFP is launching a Metascience Working Group aimed at fielding, sourcing, and curating insights from the metascience community to share with participating federal agency officials and philanthropic science funders.

-We (SfPI’s co-chairs, Paul Niehaus of UC San Diego and Heidi Williams of Stanford University) are also directly investing in efforts to encourage research on important but neglected research topics such as the management of science.
+We (SfPI’s co-chairs, Paul Niehaus of UC San Diego and Heidi Williams of Dartmouth College) are also directly investing in efforts to encourage research on important but neglected research topics such as the management of science.
 In collaboration with Pierre Azoulay (MIT), Matt Clancy (Open Philanthropy), Patrick Collison (Stripe), Raffaella Sadun (Harvard Business School), Daniela Scur (Cornell), John Van Reenen (LSE), and Caleb Watney (Institute for Progress) we are planning a large-scale survey of management practices in US-based biomedical research labs.

 A separate team of faculty from Harvard Business School (HBS)—Rem Koning, Karim Lakhani, and SfPI invited researcher Kyle Myers—are, with support from a gift to HBS from an anonymous alumni donor, developing a management training program which they will study in a randomized evaluation dovetailing on this survey, aimed at better understanding how to improve the management and organization of scientific labs.